Hey, family fun-seekers! Come along with us as we explore the very best things to do in Taylors Falls, Minnesota, with

-When polling readers on their favorite day-trip destinations from the Twin Cities, several of them suggested the lovely St Croix River Valley town of Taylors Falls — It is an easy hours drive between Taylors Falls to Minneapolis with some of the area’s top attractions, including a State Park with camping, world-renowned art, places to hike and canoe, snow tubing and fun restaurants.
+When polling readers on their favorite day-trip destinations from the Twin Cities, several of them suggested the lovely St Croix River Valley town of Taylors Falls — It is an easy hours drive between Taylors Falls to Minneapolis with some of the area’s top attractions, including a State Park with camping, world-renowned art, places to hike and canoe, snow tubing, a waterpark and fun restaurants.
 It was fate that I had just returned from a jaunt there with two of my four children, fresh and already inspired to highlight some of the fun family activities we’ve enjoyed in the area over the past several years.
 Note that this is primarily an outdoors itinerary.
-Grab your sturdy shoes and cross your fingers for gorgeous weather to make the most of this day trip around some of the popular things to do in Taylors Falls with kids?
+Grab your sturdy shoes and cross your fingers for gorgeous weather to make the most of this day trip around some of the popular things to do in Taylors Falls with kids.

 Taylors Fall Hiking: Discover the Pothole Trail at Interstate State Park